 Medicare Part C

 - Also known as Medicare Advantage.
 If you qualify for or are already enrolled in Original Medicare, you are eligible for Medicare Advantage.
-Medicare The provide both Medicare Part A and Part B coverage (hospital and medical benefits).
+They provide both Medicare Part A and Part B coverage (hospital and medical benefits).

 Medicare Part D